Thunderclap Newman: Career

-With its new line-up, from January 1971 to April 1971 Thunderclap Newman supported Deep Purple during a 19-date tour of England and Scotland.
-At some time during those months, the band supported Leon Russell during a tour of the Netherlands and they had supported Deep Purple during a tour of Scandinavia.
-They played the club circuit and had avoided playing in ballrooms.
-That year, Thunderclap Newman made a cameo appearance in the British movie Not Tonight, Darling.
+With its new line-up, Thunderclap Newman supported Deep Purple from January 1971 to April 1971, during a 19-date tour of England and Scotland.
+At some time during those months, the band supported Leon Russell during a tour of the Netherlands and supported Deep Purple during a tour of Scandinavia.
+They played the club circuit and avoided playing in ballrooms.
+That year, Thunderclap Newman made a cameo appearance in the British movie Not Tonight, Darling (1971).

-Thunderclap Newman broke up around 10 April 1971, days before they were scheduled to start a tour of Scotland and weeks before they were scheduled to be part of a package tour with Marsha Hunt and others during the Who's 12-week tour of the US.
+Thunderclap Newman broke up around 10 April 1971, days before they were scheduled to start a tour of Scotland, and weeks before they were scheduled to be part of a package tour with Marsha Hunt and others during the Who's 12-week tour of the US.

 The members of the band had little in common.
 In a 1972 NME interview, Newman said that he got on with Keen's music but not with Keen personally, while the exact opposite was true with regard to McCulloch.

-In 2008, Newman appeared on an episode of the British television programme Those Were The Days to comment upon the night of the first moon landing, when Thunderclap Newman had performed an almost-nightlong concert.
+In 2008, Newman appeared on an episode of the British television programme Those Were The Days to comment upon the night of the first Moon landing, when Thunderclap Newman had performed an almost-night-long concert.